-In chapter II and at the beginning of this chapter, brief reference is made to becoming and it is described provisionally.
+In chapter II, and at the beginning of this chapter, there is reference to becoming, and it is provisionally described.
 It is pointed out that it involves a change of meaning in the life of a child on his/her way to adulthood.
 Also, it is emphasized that a child has his/her own share in actualizing his/her becoming.
-It is a given original structure of the psychic life of a child in an educative situation.
-This becoming must be realized via the share that a child takes in it as well as the accompaniment of an adult, including parents and teachers.
+It is a given original structure of the psychic life of a child.
+This becoming is realized via the share a child takes in it, as well as the accompaniment by an adult, including parents and teachers.

-Also, it is pointed out that there is an extremelt close relationship between becoming and learning that is a distinguishable but not separable original given structure in a child's psychic life.
-In the same way, he/she also must actualize this act of learning in and through his/her becoming, in which he/she has a definite role, and now is seen as coherent with the total actualization of his/her psychic life.
+Also, it is pointed out that there is an extremely close relationship between becoming and learning, which are distinguishable but inseparable original givens in a child's psychic life.
+In the same way, he/she also must actualize this act of learning in and through his/her becoming, in which he/she has a definite role, and is s coherent with the total actualization of his/her psychic life.

-In chapter II, the coherence of becoming and learning is indicated by noting that a child's becoming is only possible because he/she learns.
+In chapter II, the coherence of becoming and learning is indicated by noting that a child's becoming is only possible if he/she learns.
 On the other hand, a child continually learns as he/she becomes, i.e., becomes an adult.
 This coherence is not discussed further since it is covered fully in chapter II.